CyberDefend3r/Py-Docs-Bot/README.md

 # Python Docs Bot
-A reddit.com bot that will return documentation links for the python standard library
+A reddit.com bot that will return documentation links for the python library and language reference sections of the python docs website.

 The bot will monitor the [r/learnpython](https://www.reddit.com/r/learnpython/) subreddit's comments looking for its keyword.
 When found the bot will reply to the comment with the requested links to documentation.